GregRos/canva-by-codeblock/README.md

 ### Configuring height and width

-The iframe doesn't know the size of the design and by default it will be pretty big.
+The embed doesn't know the size of the design and by default it will be pretty big.
 This will usually cause letterboxing.

 To avoid this, you must specify the height and width of the embed as a configuration option to the codeblock, as follows: